 Day 1

-Transfer from Antalya airport to Kemer, for a welcome dinner at the oldest ranch of the area, conquered by the city and renovated into a hotel.
+Transfer from Antalya airport to Kemer, settle into your hotel for the night before joining the guides for a welcome dinner.
 There is no riding on the arrival day.

 Day 2

-After breakfast, transfer to the stable to meet the horses.
-After a safety briefing and saddling up, ride for 2 hours through the forest around Kuzdere to check the mounts and pick up more horses for the trail.
+After breakfast, transfer to the stables to meet the horses.
+After a safety briefing and saddling up, ride for 1.5 - 2 hours through the forest around Kuzdere to get used to the terrain and your new 4 legged friend.
 Ride past orange and pomegranate gardens, ruins of an ancient village, springs and small palm forests.
-Return to the hotel for a briefing to discuss the route ahead and what to pack for the trail.
-After lunch, relax by the pool or at the beach.
-In the afternoon, a tour to Chimera mountain and Olympos antique city.
+Return to the hotel to discuss the route ahead and what to pack for the trail.
+Enjoy a light lunch before setting of for the tour to Chimera mountain and a visit to Olympos antique city.
+During this tour climb through the ruins of Olympos, enjoy the stunning views followed by a refereshing swim in the sea.
+The head to Chimera mountain to visit the fire breathing mountain.
+Dinner at a restaurant before returning to the hotel.
 Overnight in the hotel.
-Riding hours: 2
+Riding hours: 1.5 - 2

 Day 3

 After breakfast, check out from the hotel and meet at the stables.
 Luggage will be secured in the safety car, and the horses saddled up.
 After approx 2 hours riding, arrive at Kesme Bogazi canyon.
-Here there is the opportunity to swim in the mountain river and have lunch.
-After lunch, embark on a 3 hours climb of the highest mountain of the region (Tahtali stands at 2365m above sea level), and the perfect opportunity for trots and canters.
-Gedelme is the location of the overnight stay for day3 - see a byzantine castle, platan trees over 2000 years old, and authentic 150 year old local village houses that will be the shelter for the night.
-Riding hours: 5
+Here there is the opportunity to paddle in the mountain river or sit on the rocks and have lunch.
+After lunch, embark on a 3 hour climb of the highest mountain of the region (Tahtali stands at 2365m above sea level), and the perfect opportunity for trots and fast canters.
+Gedelme is the location of the overnight stay for day 3 providing the ooportunitiy to see a byzantine castle, platan trees over 2000 years old, and authentic 150 year old local village houses.
+Overnight and dinner in Geldelme.
+Riding hours: approx. 4

 Day 4 (NOT INCLUDED IN THE SHORTER OLYMPOS TRAIL)